Thriving Sustainably is supported by readers like you. If you purchase through our links, we may earn an affiliate commission at no cost to you.

 Most plastic-free formulas are gentle and dishwasher-safe for everyday items.
 However, avoid using them on silver-plated dishes, sterling silver, hand-painted ceramics, or anything marked “hand wash only.”
 Even natural detergents can dull finishes or speed up wear on delicate pieces.
 When in doubt, wash those items by hand.

-Why I Don’t Recommend Dishwasher Pods with PVA
+Why I Avoid Dishwasher Pods with PVA Film

-Dishwasher pods often come with a “dissolvable” outer film made from polyvinyl alcohol (PVA or PVOH).
-While this film disappears in your dishwasher, that doesn’t mean it breaks down safely in the environment.
-Some sources say it fully dissolves, but recent studies show that’s not always the case.
+Many dishwasher pods are wrapped in a “dissolvable” film made from polyvinyl alcohol (PVA or PVOH).
+While it disappears in your dishwasher, that doesn’t mean it breaks down safely once it leaves your home.

-Even though PVA is marketed as biodegradable, a 2024 study published in Science of the Total Environment found that it degraded only 3.3% after 30 days in marine conditions.1 That means PVA can slip through wastewater treatment, linger in sewage sludge, and ultimately enter the environment.
+PVA is often marketed as biodegradable, but the reality is more complicated.
+A 2024 study published in Science of the Total Environment found that PVA degraded just 3.3% after 30 days in marine conditions.1 In other words, “dissolvable” doesn’t mean it fully disappears in nature.

 This Has Been About Plastic-Free Dishwasher Detergents

-Choosing a plastic-free dishwasher detergent isn’t just about what you’re leaving out (plastic tubs, synthetic pods, chemical cocktails)—it’s about what you’re making room for: cleaner ingredients, smarter packaging, and way less waste.
+Choosing a plastic-free dishwasher detergent isn’t just about what you’re avoiding, like plastic tubs, dissolvable films, and harsh chemicals.
+It’s about what you’re choosing instead: safer ingredients, eco-friendly packaging, and less waste with every load.